Suffragette Force Feeding Apparatus. Image © National Justice Museum

 Nothing quite brings home the horror of force-feeding than seeing the actual equipment; porcelain funnel, wooden mouth gag and long rubber tube, used to inflict torture on women.
 This set is even more disturbing to me as it was used at Walton Gaol, Liverpool.

-in The People’s Republic gallery.
-The display already contains some fantastic suffrage objects from our collections which help reveal both the militant and non-militant campaign for the right to vote.
-The equipment will make a chilling but also incredibly important addition to the display to remind us what women from different backgrounds endured for their (and our) basic right to vote.
+The Taking Liberties display already contains some fantastic suffrage objects from our collections which help reveal both the militant and non-militant campaign for the right to vote.
+The equipment made a chilling but also incredibly important addition to the display to remind us what women from different backgrounds endured for their (and our) basic right to vote.
 The items are hugely significant, not just to the history of this city, but to the history of the women’s suffrage movement and its continued fight for equality globally.

 Walton Gaol main gate © Liverpool Record Office, Liverpool Libraries

 Public protests were organised by the Women’s Social and Political Union (WSPU) outside Walton Gaol in protest against the forced feeding of women.
 On 19 June 1914 a megaphone was used to shout words of much needed encouragement, and large crowds, including children were present.

 WSPU notice Notice in the Liverpool Daily Post and Liverpool Mercury 19 June, 1914.